silviaespanagil/silviaespanagil/README.md

 ### About me 👩‍💻

 Once as I was working as a Marketing Specialist a coworker told me as a joke "you should learn to code and join the team" and well...that was an inception.
-The seed of the idea grow in me until one day I said "this is the time!" and started Adalab's bootcamp.
+The seed of the idea grow in me until one day I said "this is the time!" and started Adalab's bootcamp where I learned a lot about Front End.
+Right now I'm working with the dreamy team of Wefox as a Jr. Mobile Engineer in Swift

 🌱 Right now I'm  looking for my first experience in IT as a Front End Developer